Chinese Sign Language: Classification

 There are two main dialects of Chinese Sign Language: Southern CSL (centered on Shanghai and influenced by French Sign Language) and Northern CSL (coming out of the Chefoo School of Deaf and influenced by American Sign Language (ASL)).
 Northern CSL has the greater influence from Chinese, with for example character puns.
-Hong Kong Sign Language derives from the southern dialect, but by now is a separate language.
+Hong Kong Sign Language derives from the southern dialect, but can now be considered a separate language due to an extensive period of separate divergence.
 The Shanghai dialect is found in Malaysia and Taiwan, but Chinese Sign Language is not genetically related to Taiwan Sign Language (which is part of the Japanese family), Malaysian Sign Language (of the French family), or to Tibetan Sign Language (isolate).

 CSL shares morphology for forming negative clauses with British Sign Language; it may be that this is due to historical contact with the British in Shanghai.
 A feature of both CSL and British Sign Language is the use in many related signs of the thumb for a positive meaning and of the pinkie for a negative meaning, such as don't know.